Pediatric intrahepatic cholestasis liver disease

 When bile stays in the liver instead of flowing, it can hurt our bodies in multiple ways.
 The liver can become damaged and lose function.
 Toxins can build up in the bloodstream.
 And the body isn’t able to absorb nutrients from fats we eat.

-What are the signs and symptoms of Pediatric Intrahepatic Cholestasis Liver Diseases?
+What are the signs and symptoms of pediatric intrahepatic cholestasis liver disease?

 Symptoms of intrahepatic cholestasis liver diseases can resemble other conditions.
 Confirming a diagnosis may take multiple tests, such as:

-• Blood tests.
-We measure certain elements in the blood to see how well the liver is functioning and whether bile is removing toxins or not.
+• Blood test - We measure certain elements in the blood to see how well the liver is functioning and whether bile is removing toxins or not.

-• CT scan, ultrasound, or MRI.
-These are different ways of getting an image of the liver so we can look for scarring and structural abnormalities.
+• Imaging - These are the different ways of getting an image of the liver so we can look for scarring and structural abnormalities:

-• Genetic test.
-This can tell us exactly which intrahepatic cholestasis liver disease a child has by identifying the gene that is causing it.
+• Genetic testing - This can tell us exactly which intrahepatic cholestasis liver disease a child has by identifying the gene that is causing it.

-Intrahepatic cholestasis liver diseases are caused by genetic changes.
+Intrahepatic cholestasis liver disease is caused by genetic changes.
 Each of these diseases is caused by a different changed gene.
 Both parents must have and pass on the changed version of one of these genes for their child to inherit one of these diseases.

 How are Pediatric Intrahepatic Cholestasis Liver Diseases treated?